-The CDBG-H program did not meet the number of units assisted for homebuyer and rental rehabilitation.
+The CDBG-H program met the number of units assisted for homebuyer and rental rehabilitation.
 The CDBG-H program has experienced a shortage of contractors to work in the program; this is especially true of trade contractors including plumbers and electricians.
 In addition, the housing program has seen a rise in the number of projects exceeding \$50,000 to make the property decent, safe and sanitary.

-The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2017 was higher than planned by approximately five percent (\$16,764 planned versus \$17,525 actual).
-This increase in cost contributed to a lower number of units being completed.
-Reasons for the higher amount can be attributed to the improving housing market, resulting in higher prices for homes.
-To make homes affordable to Low-Moderate Income (LMI) families, more down payment assistance was required.
+The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2019 was lower than planned by approximately 5 percent (\$17,525 planned versus \$16,649 actual) which is within the variance rate for the program.
+This decrease in cost did not correspond to a higher number of homebuyers receiving assistance; as fewer units were available during the 2019 program year.
+Lower assistance amounts were needed to meet affordability goals.
+To make more homes affordable to Lowand Moderate Income (LMI) families, a greater supply of available housing was required.

-The average amount of assistance provided to homeowners for rehabilitation in Program Year 2017 was also higher than planned (\$15,322 planned versus \$19,558 actual; approximately 28% higher than expected).
-As the housing market continues to improve in Wisconsin, DEHCR expected to experience higher prices for materials and labor.
-This was especially true in rural areas with lower numbers of available contractors and labor.
+The average amount of assistance provided to homeowners for rehabilitation in Program Year 2019 was significantly higher than planned (\$19,558 planned versus \$24,643 actual; approximately 26% higher than expected).
+The higher cost can be attributed to increasing costs and scope of work that needs to be done.
+Again, a lack of available houses to rehabilitate was experienced in Wisconsin.

-^{}Includes 116 HTF-funded ELI housing units
+^{}Includes HTF-funded ELI housing units

-^{}Includes 116 HTF-funded ELI housing units
+^{}Includes HTF-funded ELI housing units

-HOME-TBRA provided rental assistance to 265 households which were homeless or at risk of homelessness.
+HOME-TBRA provided rental assistance to 621 households which were homeless or at risk of homelessness.
 Grantees who had previously failed to meet their service goals were not renewed while new grantees were added.
 The state also continued a service approach which required grantees to cover more than one county.
 Most grantees also required a contract extension as there are significant shortfalls in available housing in rural areas.